 - Cash—Going to cash on May 1 and earning the three-month T-bill return until October 31.

 - Bonds—Earning the Barclays Aggregate Bond Index return beginning May 1 and ending on October 31.

 - Low-volatility stocks—Earning the S&P 500 Low Volatility Index return beginning May 1 and ending on October 31.

 - Sectors—Purchasing a portfolio of 50% consumer staples and 50% health care on May 1 and selling on October 31.

-Since December 1990, the strategy of going to cash offered lower standard deviation (e.g., lower volatility) and a lower maximum drawdown (e.g., worst annual return), compared with staying invested in the S&P, but it has produced the lowest compound annual growth rate of all the five strategies compared.
-Thus, longer-term investors need not necessarily hurry to sell their positions in May.
+Since December 1990, the strategy of going to cash offered lower standard deviation (e.g., lower volatility) and a lower maximum drawdown (e.g., worst annual return), compared with staying invested in the S&P, but it has produced the lowest compound annual growth rate (CAGRs) of all the five strategies compared.
+Thus, longer-term investors should not hurry to sell their positions in May.